-- (1) Prior to any contested case hearing, the presiding officer may issue a discovery order directing the participants to prepare a summary of the case containing any or all of the following: - (a) A list of all persons to be called as witnesses, including expert witnesses, at the hearing, except that impeachment or rebuttal witnesses need not be included on the witness list; in the case of an expert witness, the qualifications of the expert and the substance of the facts and opinions to which the expert is expected to testify; - (b) Identification and description of any document or other physical evidence to be offered into evidence at the hearing, together with a copy of any such document, except that evidence offered solely for impeachment or rebuttal need not be identified or furnished; - (c) Statement of the defense(s) to the matters charged; - (d) Statement of any agreed or stipulated facts;

-- (e) Statement of actions or penalties proposed by the Commission and the reasons for the proposal(s); - (f) Statement, where appropriate, of any applicable agency policies together with, in the discretion of the Commission, any supporting documents or information upon which the policies are based - (2) Each participant shall file a summary of the case with the Hearings Division and provide a copy to the other participant(s) by the date established by the presiding officer. - (3) Following the filing and exchange of the summary of the case and before the start of the hearing, participants shall immediately provide to the other participants and the Hearings Division any newly discovered matter, such as a document, that is within the scope of the discovery order. - (4) Where the presiding officer orders a summary of the case, the presiding officer shall notify the participants of the possible sanction, pursuant to OAR 845-003-0440(8), for failure to comply. - (5) If a participant fails to comply with the presiding officer's discovery order issued pursuant to this rule, the presiding officer shall apply the provisions of OAR 845-003-0440(8).
+- (1) Prior to any contested case hearing, the hearing officer may issue a discovery order directing the participants to prepare a summary of the case containing any or all of the following: - a) A list of all persons to be called as witnesses, including expert witnesses, at the hearing, except that impeachment or rebuttal witnesses need not be included on the witness list; in the case of an expert witness, the qualifications of the expert and the substance of the facts and opinions to which the expert is expected to testify; - b) Identification and description of any document or other physical evidence to be offered into evidence at the hearing, together with a copy of any such document, except that evidence offered solely for impeachment or rebuttal need not be identified or furnished; - (c) Statement of the defense(s) to the matters charged; - (d) Statement of any agreed or stipulated facts; - (e) Statement of actions or penalties proposed by the Commission and the reasons for the proposal(s); - (f) Statement, where appropriate, of any applicable agency policies together with, in the discretion of the Commission, any supporting documents or information upon which the policies are based. - (2) Each participant shall file a summary of the case with the hearing officer and provide a copy to the other participant(s) by the date established by the hearing officer. - (3) Following the filing and exchange of the summary of the case and before the start of the hearing, participants shall immediately provide to the other participants and the hearing officer any newly discovered matter, such as a document, that is within the scope of the discovery order.